tedserbinski/www-jekyll/about/index.md

 show_flyout: true
 flyout: inline
 title: "About Ted"
-description: "Ted Serbinski is a tech entrepreneur and venture capitalist investing in founders around the world building the future of transportation."
+description: "Ted Serbinski is an entrepreneur and early-stage startup investor building lifelong relationships with founders through investment and mentorship."
 ---

 Hello 👋 and thanks for stopping by.
 This is where I hang out online and share insights and lessons I've learned *(and some pictures* 🖼️  *too, scroll down)*.